Top phishing email scams to look out for

 Fraudsters know that any correspondence to do with your credit or bank account can instantly grab your attention – that’s why they use this as the focus of many of their scams.
 As part of this, you’re sent a message claiming that something’s wrong with your account and prompted to sign into it through a provided link.
 The link directs you to a fake website that will compromise your details as soon as you enter them.

-As a thinkmoney customer there are certain things that we will never ask you to do through email – find out what these are in our security guide.
+As a thinkmoney customer there are certain things that we will never ask you to do through email – find out what these are in our guide to safe online shopping.

 Sky services upgrade